 Positive feelings are altogether different.
 They help us to feel expansive, to come up with new ideas and possibilities and to consider opportunities rather than problems.
 So how do we go about moving from one state of affairs to another?

 Worry and anxiety tend to come with something of a fixed mindset.
-You must believe you have it within you to change or your stubbornness, your fixed mindset, will prevent you from achieving your goals.
+You must believe you have it within you to change or your stubbornness, your fixed mindset, will prevent you from achieving your goals and being calm.

 Psychologist Carol S. Dweck maintains that people with a fixed mindset are overly focused on performance goals and avoiding failure.
 When they achieve these goals they feel validated but can still feel anxious because it means they have to work as hard or harder to maintain the status quo.
 When these often self-imposed standards can’t be met the person feels hopeless and helpless.